-METHODS CONDEMNED.
-The Standard has repeatedly, after becoming the owner of a competing ompany, continued to operate it un-the old name, carrying the idea to the public that the company was still becompany.
-It has used such purchased or independent and competing with the standard.
-It has used such purchased to kill off competitors by such companies to kill off competitors.
-The operation of such fake independent concerns has been one of its most effective means of destroying competitor in a particular other places.
-When competition was destroyed it advanced or restored for-forent grades of oil at different prices and has habitually reduced the price against its competitor in a particular other places.
-When competition was destroyed it advanced or restored for-forent grades of oil at different prices to have barrel.
-It has paid em-ployed of independent oil companies for information as to the business of those of its competitors.
-It has followed when the same barrel.
-It has paid em-ployed of its oil in preference to that of its competitors.
-It has followed when the same to the business of those information as to the business of secure the business of the secure the ad-business of information as to the business of those information in the sagents are instructed information in the sagents are instructed information in the inspection of oil information in the information of the information of the information of th mission to explain or rebut the facts.
-"This, if true, demonstrates that the competitive methods of the company in the past have been unfair and disre-putable.
-Its motto has been the de-struction of competition at any cost, and this policy has been pursued with-out much reference to decency or con-science, and it is significant that the largest independent refinances sell the science, and it is significant that the larger independent refineries sell the greater part of their product in for-eign countries.
-One independent pro-ducer testified that 75 per cent of his product went abroad, and said that he could compete with the Standard in Germany, where its methods as fol-lowed in this country would not be tol-crated, but that he could not compete with it here."
+The Standard has repeatedly, after The Standard has repeatedly, after becoming the owner of a competing company, continued to operate it un-der the old name, carrying the idea to the public that the company was still independent and competing with the Standard.
+It has used such purchased or independently organized companies to kill off competitors by such compa-ples reducing rules.
+The operation of to kill off competitors by such compa-nies reducing prices.
+The operation of such fake independent concerns has been one of its most effective means of destroying competition.
+The Standard has habitually reduced the price against its competitor in a particular locality, while maintaining prices at other places.
+When competition was destroyed it advanced or restored for-mer prices.
+The Standard has sold dif-ferent grades of oil at different prices from the same barrel.
+It has paid em-ployes of independent oil companies for information as to the business of those competitors, and has paid employes of industrial companies to secure the adcompetitors, and has paid employes of industrial companies to secure the ad-dition of its oil in preference to that of its competitors.
+It has followed every barrel of indepudent oil to its destination.
+Its agents are instructed to secure customers at any sacrifice.
+It has tampered with the oil inspectors in different states.
+The laws of several states concerning the inspection of oil are singularly defective, and this has been turned to profit by the Standard.

 COMMISSION'S KNOWLEDGE.

-"The commission's only knowledge of he competitive method of the Standard Oll company is obtained form evi-dence taken under oath in this investi-gation.
+"The commission's only knowledge of "The commission's only knowledge of the competitive method of the Stand-ard Oil company is obtained form evi-dence taken under oath in this Investi-gation.
 The Standard was given per-mission to explain or rebut the facts.
+"This, if true, demonstrates that the competitive methods of the company in the past have been unfair and disre-putable.
+Its motto has been the de-struction of competition at any cost, and this policy has been pursued with-out much reference to decency or conand this policy has been pursued with-out much reference to decency or con-science, and it is significant that the larger independent refinences sell the greater part of their product in for-eign countries.
+One independent pro-ducer testified that 75 per cent of his product went abroad, and said that he could compete with the Standard in Germany, where its methods as fol-lowed in this country would not be tol-erated, but that he could not compete with it here."